Kids Health Watch is brought to you by our friends and Magnolia Springs Pediatrics

 The most beautiful natural treasure we have here in Baldwin County is our beaches.
-But with them come some dangers in the form of wildlife and the surf.
+However, they come with some dangers in the form of wildlife and the surf.
 First of all, it is really important to understand the flag system.
 Green is good!
 Yellow means some moderate surf and currents, so take precaution.
 Red and double red means absolutely no swimming.
-Finally purple means dangerous wildlife present (ex. sharks, jellyfish, etc.) There are also a few areas where you cannot swim and that includes the pass between Little Lagoon and the gulf on West Beach.
+Finally, purple means dangerous wildlife present (ex. sharks, jellyfish, etc.) There are also a few areas that you cannot swim, and that includes the pass between Little Lagoon and the gulf on West Beach.

 Ah, the joys of summer.
-Baseball, swimming, going to the beach, getting stung by jellyfish—it’s all part of a week’s vacation, right?
-And be good and use sunscreen.
+Baseball, swimming, going to the beach, getting stung by jellyfish… it’s all part of a week’s vacation, right?
+Be good and use sunscreen!

 Robert L. Rux, M.D. is a Board Certified Pediatrician at Magnolia Springs Pediatrics.
 Originally from Mobile, he attended medical school at The University of Alabama School of Medicine (UAB) and completed residency at The Children’s Hospital of Alabama (UAB).
 He is married to Jaime and has three children, Adler, Walker and Mary McAtee.